-Chef Nils Rowland creates custom desserts, cakes, and chocolates in Crème de la Cocoa – a pastry shop he owns with his wife — where the emphasis is on teamwork.
-We got the chance to speak with him about his influences, and how his roles on television pastry competitions have affected his approach to Crème de la Cocoa’s daily operations.
+Chef Nils Rowland creates custom desserts, cakes, and chocolates in Crème de la Cocoa – a St. Augustine, FL pastry shop he owns with his wife — where the emphasis is on teamwork.
+We got the chance to speak with Nils Rowland about his influences, and how his roles on television pastry competitions have affected his approach to Crème de la Cocoa’s daily operations.

-relationship with Saint Augustine and your involvement with the community?
+What is your relationship with St. Augustine, FL and your involvement with the community?